VenkatTechnologist/spdx-3-model/README.md

 should be viewing the generated files, while anyone wanting to edit should be working on the former.

+Here is a summary of content in the directories' at https://spdx.github.io/spdx-3-model/ :
+// TBD

 For information about how to contribute to a specific profile, please see [Contributing.md](Contributing.md).